Hard in da Paint: Reception

 In August 2014, Pitchfork listed the track at number 41 on their "The 200 Best Tracks of the Decade So Far (2010-2014)."

 Remixes

 An official remix featuring French Montana was released on April 19, while a second remix featuring Gucci Mane was released on June 22.

 R&B singer Ciara released her own remix of the song on June 2, 2010.
 Rappers 2 Chainz, Young Jeezy and Pusha T released a version of the song titled "Hard in the Kitchen" on February 11, 2011.
-Several rappers released freestyles over the production, including Rick Ross, Vado, Lil Flip, Haystak, Young Jeezy, Tyga, Lil Chuckee, Curren$y, Jay Rock, Crooked I, Joell Ortiz, Meek Mill, Slim Thug and Scrim from $uicideboy$.

-German hip hop group Zugezogen Maskulin released a version titled "Undercut, Tumblrblog".
-British rapper Giggs also made his own version.

-There is also a remix performed by drummer Travis Barker.
-Canadian jazz/instrumental hip hop band, BadBadNotGood did an arrangement of the song.

-Metalcore band Of Mice & Men included samples of the track in the Warped Tour remix of their single "OG Loko".

 Parodies

 A popular video parody of "Hard in da Paint" was posted on YouTube, with Barack Obama (played by comedian James Davis) as the subject of the song.
-The "Baracka Flacka Flames: Head of the State" video has gained over 13 million views as of 2016.
+The "Baracka Flacka Flames: Head of the State" video has gained over 16 million views as of 2025.

-A remix by The Hood Internet which contains Waka Flocka's lyrics over a Flock of Seagulls, called "Waka Flocka Seagulls" has also been made.

-"Hard in da Paint" was referred to in an episode of The Eric Andre Show, with co-host Hannibal Buress asking Lauren Conrad if she had ever listened to Waka Flocka Flame.
-He proceeds to rap the song's intro, with various words not associated with profanity being censored as well as the intended profanity.